How to Reuse Used Green Tea Leaves?

 The Takeaway

-There are a number of different ways of using used green tea leaves.
-They can help you resolve a number of issues right from helping your plants grow to treat your acne.
+There are several different ways of using used green tea leaves.
+They can help you resolve several issues right from helping your plants grow to treat your acne.

 It is a great way of making the best use of leftover tea.